wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 > *“This is how to contemplate our conditioned existence in this fleeting world: Like a tiny drop of dew, or a bubble floating in a stream; Like a flash of lightning in a summer cloud, Or a flickering lamp, an illusion, a phantom, or a dream.”*

 There is wonder and beauty in emptiness.
 What happens when we come to know that everything we experience is *timelessly ephemeral* -- as fleeting as a “tiny drop of dew or a bubble floating in a stream”?
-As Octavia Butler invokes, what if *God is change?* I am *present* with each moment as a divine gift.
+As writer Octavia Butler invokes, what if *God is change?* I become *present* with each moment as a divine gift.
 I become *wholly intimate* with each experience that arises and passes away.

 &nbsp;